Zipra1/vore-research/music & generative ai & commodification of art.md

 I would argue that a single song, listened to after the making, is not the full song.
 The full song is the jam sesh before.
 The demo from it, to the final production of it.
 It's a layer deeper into the art, something that can't be experienced by just listening to it.
 *Art is an action.*

+When engaging with art deeply after the fact, you get another "layer" to it that you dont get by just Looking at it

-`This thought was spurred by the thought of art being a commodity: which i strongly disagree with.`
+`This thought was spurred by the thought of art being a commodity: which i strongly disagree with as of 20250518.`